juharris/code-reviewer/README.md

 # * source_ref_name_pattern: A regex pattern that the source branch must match.
 Source branches usually start with 'refs/heads/'.
 # * target_ref_name_pattern: A regex pattern that the source branch must match.
 E.g., 'refs/heads/main'.

+# * matchers: A list of checks to run based on the JSON for the `GitPullRequest` object: https://learn.microsoft.com/en-us/rest/api/azure/devops/git/pull-requests/get-pull-requests?view=azure-devops-rest-7.2&tabs=HTTP#gitpullrequest.
+# Every check in the `checks` list must match at least one of values found for the corresponding JSON Path in the `GitPullRequest` object.
+# The `match_type` property can be set to 'not_any' to change the behavior to require that none of the policy evaluation match the checks in `evaluation_checks`.
+# Note that there can be multiple `checks` lists in a rule so that a combination ('AND') of checks can be used to only perform actions based on the output of multiple policy evaluations.
+# The examples below show how to use the JSON Paths and `match_type` to check the reviewers and their votes.

 # * policy_checks: A list of checks to run for the output of policy evaluations (build checks).
 # Every check in the `evaluation_checks` list must match at least one of the policy evaluations for the entire rule to match.
 # The `match_type` property can be set to 'not_any' to change the behavior to require that none of the policy evaluation match the checks in `evaluation_checks`.